finteger/finteger.github.io/learning/layout.md

 The following code sets the flex factor of the middle image to 2:

-{% render docs/code-and-image.md,
-image:"fwe/layout/flex_2_row.png",
-caption: "This figure shows a row widget with three children which are wrapped with `Expanded` widgets.
-The center child has it's `flex` property set to 2."
-alt: "A screenshot of three widgets, which take up exactly the amount of space available on the main axis.
-The widget in the center is twice as wide as the widgets on the left and right." code:"
 ```dart
 Widget build(BuildContext context) {
   return const Row(